 We will update this webpage from time to time with new information as it becomes available.
 In the meantime, if you have any questions, please contact a member of the course team.

-The purpose of the Research Methods (core unit) unit is to provide you with an overview of the range of research methods, approaches and tools that are available to you in order to conduct your postgraduate project.
-The unit will cover philosophy and ethics in research, primary and secondary research methods including quantitative, qualitative and visual research methods, how to analyse, evaluate and disseminate research findings.
+The purpose of the Research Methods unit is to introduce you to the range of research methods, approaches and tools that are available to you in order to conduct your Masters Project.
+The unit will cover philosophy and ethics in research, primary and secondary research methods, including quantitative, qualitative and visual research methods, and how to analyse, evaluate and disseminate research findings.
 The unit will consider research in a range of contexts relevant to the cultural and creative industries and enable you to understand the relationship between theory and practice.

-The Masters Project is an important piece of work central to achieving the course aims, which will provide an opportunity for you to demonstrate your knowledge and skills in relation to the course learning outcomes.
+The Masters Project is an important piece of work which will provide an opportunity for you to demonstrate your knowledge and skills in relation to your discipline and chosen project.
 Throughout the Masters Project, you are guided and supported by tutorials and peer and staff evaluation at interim stages.
 You will be allocated a supervisor for your project and will complete a learning contract outlining how you intend to develop and deliver your project.
 The Masters Project may take a variety of forms by negotiation and is assessed by presentation in an agreed format.

 All students are advised to set up a profile on portfolio.arts.ac.uk, UAL’s new portfolio platform, which can be done at any point during your time at LCF and will last for up to 12 months after graduation.
 This platform is often used to source student work for promotional use on the website, social media and for print and can be a great way of getting your work seen.
 You may also be asked to have a portfolio profile for the selection process when it comes to degree shows.